 John August Denhardt, P.E., ET, FSFPE, CWBSP, is Vice President of Engineering and Technical Services for the American Fire Sprinkler Association (AFSA).
 He is responsible for strengthening AFSA’s engineering and technical approaches to meeting member, industry, and operational priorities, with an emphasis on service, quality, and integrity.
 Denhardt is a Professional Engineer (P.E.) registered in the District of Columbia as well as the states of Delaware, Maryland, Pennsylvania, and Virginia.
 He is a NICET Level III in Automatic Sprinkler System Layout and Inspection and Testing of Water-Based Systems and an NFPA Certified Water-Based Systems Professional (CWBSP).
 Denhardt is a member of the NFPA 13 Sprinkler Discharge Committee, a Fellow in the Society of Fire Protection Engineers, a member of the Board of Trustees for NFPA’s Fire Protection Research Foundation and sits on the University of Maryland Department of Fire Protection Engineering’s Board of Visitors.
 A native of Maryland, Denhardt holds a Bachelor of Science degree in Fire Protection Engineering from the University of Maryland in College Park.

-Jimmy Jönsson (President-Elect), is a director with JVVA in Madrid and has worked on a wide range of fire/life safety projects internationally over the last 20 years.
+Jimmy Jönsson (2023 President), is a director with JVVA in Madrid and has worked on a wide range of fire/life safety projects internationally over the last 20 years.
 He has extensive experience in developing performance-based fire engineering design and analysis and has specific knowledge and experience regarding fire engineering, performance-based design, and risk management.

 Jönsson has led fire engineering design and implementation across a varied range of international building and infrastructure projects like high and super high rise, commercial and residential complexes, airports, underground infrastructure, logistics centers, rail and road tunnels.
 Prior to leading JVVA, he worked for Arup Fire for more than 10 years in different offices (London, Dublin, and Madrid) becoming the team leader of Arup Fire in Madrid and the technical leader of Arup Fire in Europe.
 Jönsson graduated from Lund University in Sweden, where he earned two degrees; BSc Fire Protection Engineering and MSc Risk Management & Safety Engineering.
 After graduation, he worked at the department of fire safety engineering at Lund University evaluating fire and risk computer models.